rhizomik/BESDUI/Results/EvaluationTemplate.md

-# SDEBM Results for ...
+# BESDUI Results for ...

-This document reports the results for the SDEBM benchmark for the [LINK](url) tool.
+This document reports the results for the BESDUI benchmark for the [LINK](url) tool.

 ## Summary